Skip to main content

 • Higher cost efficiency

 Making better decisions means wasting less time on wrong turns and inefficient HR and people processes, while also reducing costly turnover.
 That leads to significant cost savings for organizations.
-In one survey, cost savings was one of the top-cited benefits of people analytics – ranking third behind improved decision-making and better understanding of the workforce.
+In one survey, cost savings was one of the top-cited benefits of people analytics – ranking third behind improved decision-making and better understanding of employees.

 It’s easy to think that people analytics are only important for your company’s HR team – the people steering the ship with regard to employee programs and initiatives.